 1. How does the school assess the progress of pupils and what would they do if my child was falling behind?

 Pupil progress is regularly assessed by teachers through observing and talking with children in lessons, as well as marking their work.
 They note any misconceptions children have and adapt their teaching to ensure all children understand what they are learning and how to improve their work.
 Teachers use all this information to assess children’s progress at the end of the Autumn, Spring and Summer terms.
-They meet with Mark Senior, the Deputy Headteacher, to talk through the progress of every child.
+They meet with Senior Leaders to talk through the progress of every child.
 These conversations are used to check if any child is at risk of not making the progress the school expects and to plan strategies for that child to catch up.

 2. How accessible is the school environment?

 All of the school and grounds is accessible for someone with a disability.
-In a few areas the ground is rough (e.g. conservation area) and few admin corridors are narrow.
+In a few areas the ground is rough (e.g. conservation area) and a few admin corridors are narrow.
 Ramps and wide doorways have been installed to provide access to all areas.
-The car park has a space designated for disabled badge holders and the school minibus has a tail-lift.
+The car park has a space designated for disabled badge holders and one school minibus has a tail-lift, the other a ramp.